(This article was originally published on September 15th, 2015. We’ve update it for accuracy and completeness.)

-Here’s our list of the top 10 Amazon selling tips to learn from if you’re an Amazon seller.
+Here’s our list of the top 10 Amazon selling tips to help sellers increase their online sales.

 1. Optimize Product Details for Search

 This includes product title, description, product identifiers, search terms, size, color, etc. Don’t skim on this type of information.
-It’s how customers find your products and know they’re buying the right thing.
+This is how customers find your products and know they’re buying the right thing.

 2. Use Competitive Pricing

 Many customers shop on Amazon to find the lowest price.
 Seller must know what prices you’re competing against and how to list products at a competitive price.